rubenflamshepherd/UltimateStatisticsAnalysis/README.md

 Games are stored as a text file.
 Each line outlines a possession by the team in question.
-Points are made up of multiple possesssion (until a point is scored).
+Points are made up of multiple possession (until a point is scored).
 First line/possession in a point is just the players on the field.
 Points are separated by lines contains a single '#'.
-Players are noted within a single possesssion as three letter acronyms.
+Players are noted within a single possession as three letter acronyms.
-Players are seperated within a possession by a dash.
+Players are separated within a possession by a dash.
   Example: Rub-Chr-Tif
   - Indicated Rub threw to Chr attempted to throw to Tif (incomplete)

-Last pair of acronyms indicat players who were invovled in turning the disc over.
+Last pair of acronyms indicate players who were involved in turning the disc over.
 If a point is scored then the possession ends in '-p' If a point ends a game then the possession ends in '-g'

 Versions:
-Python 2.7.2
+Python 2.7.5
 xlrd 0.9.2
 xlwt 0.7.5